Ralii/sexpmachine/README.md

 Find repeating s-expression patterns in Clojure codebases.

-Analyzes `.clj` and `.cljc` files to identify duplicated code patterns that might benefit from refactoring into shared functions or macros.
+Analyzes `.clj`, `.cljc`, and `.cljs` files to identify duplicated code patterns that might benefit from refactoring into shared functions or macros.

 ## Installation